 Are you excited about the field of software development and interested in taking the next step to becoming a developer?
 If you've decided to earn a Bachelor of Science in Computer and Information Science with a concentration in Software Development, consider ECPI University.
-With year-round scheduling and accelerated classes you could reach you educational goals sooner and start working in your field faster.
+With year-round scheduling and accelerated classes you could reach you educational goals sooner.
 For more information, contact a friendly admissions advisor today.

 It could be the Best Decision You Ever Make!

 DISCLAIMER – ECPI University makes no claim, warranty, or guarantee as to actual employability or earning potential to current, past or future students or graduates of any educational program we offer.
 The ECPI University website is published for informational purposes only.
 Every effort is made to ensure the accuracy of information contained on the ECPI.edu domain; however, no warranty of accuracy is made.
 No contractual rights, either expressed or implied, are created by its content.